 The repository and interface

-Currently being built (mid-2023), the repository will permit searching over all text, and will include fuzzy searching, allowing for the range of variation expected in early writing of Australian Indigenous languages.
+The repository will permit searching over all text, and will include fuzzy searching, allowing for the range of variation expected in early writing of Australian Indigenous languages.
 For example, an Italian observer writes the palatal nasal as ‘gn’, while an English observer may use ‘ny’, or ‘ni’.
 Each of these options is provided in a fuzzy search, allowing more generous search results than would a literal string.
 Items can be recalled to the workspace from the repository if necessary for editing or addition of new information.
 We also want to allow a synonym search, so, for example, searches for ‘porcupine’ will also find ‘echidna’.

 Code, Licensing, Principles